 The Company's policy for determining material subsidiaries inaccordance with Regulation 16(1)(c) of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 (Listing Regulations') is available on thewebsite of the Company athttps://www.centuryply.com/codes-policies/CPIL-Policy-on-material-subsidiary.pdf

 FINANCIAL POSITION & PEFORMANCE

-The Company monitors performance of subsidiary companies inter alia by the followingmeans:
+The Company monitors performance of subsidiary companies inter aliaby the following means: Financial statements of the subsidiary companies arereviewed by the Company's Audit Committee.